Tribord Easybreath - Full Face Snorkel Mask Review

 Breathing is easy, as there’s no snorkel piece in your mouth.
 The way the masks are designed makes it easy and natural to breathe through your nose and mouth.

-There’s NO FOGGING at all.
 One of my kids would get frustrated having to constantly clear his regular mask of fog.
-This just doesn’t happen with the Tribord Easybreath full face mask.
+This doesn’t happen with the Tribord Easybreath full face mask.
 These have been designed with a double chamber airflow system so all fogging takes place in the lower part of the mask.
 This area is separate from the viewing area.

-No sore jaw or teeth – Anyone who suffers from jaw fatigue (like me) will know the feeling after clamping down on a mouthpiece for an hour or so.
+No sore jaw or teeth, and no more gagging on the mouth piece.
+Anyone who suffers from jaw fatigue (like me) will know the feeling after clamping down on a mouthpiece for an hour or so.
 With the full-face snorkel mask, there’s no jaw fatigue even after hours of snorkeling.

-The field of vision is unequaled.
+The field of vision is unequalled.
 These masks have an 180° field of vision and the lens is made of a shatterproof poly carbonate.

 The snorkel piece detaches from the mask so it and the snorkel mask can be stored or transported in the mesh bag that it comes in.